 The

-This site is all about the treatment of dogs, cats, and animals.
+This site is all about the treatment of dogs, cats, and other animals.

 But there's lots of other information here too.
-We discuss animal welfare, animal politics, veterinary history, wildlife issues, pet owner responsibility, and the Human Animal Bond.
+We discuss animal welfare, veterinary history, wildlife issues, pet owner responsibility, and the Human Animal Bond.

 This Site is all about the love and veterinary care of pets.